thelondonsmiths/Solex_ser_recon_EN/README.md

 ### **Usage**

-**Graphical user interface**: launch SHG_MAIN (by double clicking under Windows).
+**Graphical User Interface**: launch SHG_MAIN (by double clicking under Windows).
 A Windows Desktop shortcut can also be created.
-In the Python GUI window, enter the name of the video file(s) to be processed.
+In the Python UI window, enter the name of the video file(s) to be processed.
 Batch processing is possible but will halt if a file is unsuitable.

-**Command line interface example**: `python SHG_MAIN.py serfile1.SER` [serfile2.SER ... if batch processing]
+**Command Line Interface example**: `python SHG_MAIN.py serfile1.SER` [serfile2.SER ... if batch processing]

 **Command line options**: